 There might not be parallel universes out there

 As previously mentioned, one popular idea to come out of multiverse theory is the concept of parallel universes.
 However, most astrophysicists are not on board the parallel universe train.

 In one of many examples, Astrophysicist Ethan Siegal has been vocal about the limitations of the theory.
 He does believe that space-time could possibly go on forever.
 But, are there alternate realities out there similar to our own?
 Not so much.

 According to Siegal, "Even setting aside issues that there may be an infinite number of possible values for fundamental constants, particles, and interactions, and even setting aside interpretation issues such as whether the many-worlds-interpretation actually describes our physical reality."

 "The fact of the matter is that the number of possible outcomes rises so quickly — so much faster than merely exponentially — that unless inflation has been occurring for a truly infinite amount of time, there are no parallel universes identical to this one."

-Multiverse theory appears everywhere in popular entertainment, and even plays a role in the epic finale of the Marvel Infinity Saga.
-You see it in video games, like Final Fantasy and the legendary game Half-Life.
+Multiverse theory appears everywhere in popular entertainment and even plays a role in the epic finale of the Marvel Infinity Saga.
+You see it in video games, like the Final Fantasy series, and, of course, the legendary game Half-Life.

-There are plenty of researchers who are considering the theory, like the late Stephen Hawking.
-Although, his idea of a multiverse is much simpler.
-He stated in his final published study, "We are not down to a single, unique universe, but our findings imply a significant reduction of the multiverse, to a much smaller range of possible universes.”
+In reality, there are plenty of researchers who are considering or have considered the theory, like the late Stephen Hawking.
+Though, his idea of a multiverse is much simpler.
+In Hawking's final published study, he stated, "We are not down to a single, unique universe, but our findings imply a significant reduction of the multiverse, to a much smaller range of possible universes.”